-The design of the subdivision will not conflict with easements acquired by the public at large for access through or use of the property within the proposed subdivision because all easements are shown on the tentative map and/or are required through the conditions of approval for the project. the property has access to Canyon Boulevard and Lake Mary Road, which provides adequate street alignment and width to serve the project.
-An easement will be granted to the public for use of the new sidewalk that will be constructed along the south property frontage.
+The design of the subdivision will not conflict with easements acquired by the public at large for access through or use of the property within the proposed subdivision because all easements are shown on the tentative map and/or are required through the conditions of approval for the project.
+Access to the property is provided from Minaret Road, which is also State Route 203, which provides adequate street alignment and width to serve the project.
+An easement will be granted to the public for use of the new sidewalk that will be constructed along the west property frontage.